-Wilfred’s commitment to social justice is inspired by his own life trajectory as a teenager.
-He experienced and survived poverty at firsthand.
+Wilfred’s commitment to social justice is inspired by his own life trajectory.
+He experienced and survived poverty at firsthand as a teenager.
 This backdrop gave him an unflinching mission of helping people to live and demonstrate their potentials through quality education and health.
 He envisions a world where everyone has access to quality education and health.
-Besides charities works, Wilfred enjoys speaking, blogging and writing to inspire people to chase dreams despite their backgrounds.
+Besides charities works, Wilfred enjoys speaking and writing to inspire people to chase dreams despite their backgrounds.

 Tilman is an assistant professor and lecturer committed to help people in different parts of the world.
-He was very influential in the design and establishment of the Subject Mastery Workshop project under the ‘Help a School Project’.
+He was very influential in the design and implementation of our Subject Mastery Mobile Teaching Training Project.
 He holds a PhD in astrophysics and currently works as professor at the University of Tokyo.
-Besides his lectureships at two German universities he has organized several workshops for teachers in Ghana and Liberia.
+Besides his lectureships at two German universities, he has organized several workshops for teachers in Ghana and Liberia.
 His passion for education has seen him lived and stayed with host communities in Liberia and Ghana.
 He has given public lectures on astrophysics and scientific writing at the University of Liberia.
 These lectures remain the foundation of our faculty exchange program with the University of Liberia.
 This enables our volunteers to be pro-bono guest lecturers at the University as way of enhancing their experience about college education in Liberia.

 Adaeze Ibik is a PhD student of the Department of Astronomy and Astrophysics, University of Toronto, Canada.
 She earned her bachelors and masters degree in Physics and Astronomy from the University of Nigeria, Nsukka.
 She is passionate about science education in Africa especially for the less privileged communities and girls.
 Adaeze supports the Helping Hands Network as lecturer in astronomy and educational consultant.